gazebosim/docs/rotary/install.md

 # Gazebo Rotary

-Gazebo Rotary is the 10th major release of Gazebo.
-It is a long-term release.
+Gazebo Rotary is a Rolling Release stream of Gazebo, built nightly from the `main` branches of every Gazebo library.
+It is intended for maintainers, CI systems, and early adopters. **Not recommended for production use** — for a stable release see [Releases](releases).

 ## Binary installation instructions